Valks-Games/sankari/README.md

 https://user-images.githubusercontent.com/6277739/199924992-c549865c-5e34-45fe-9674-bdb8bea82434.mp4

 https://user-images.githubusercontent.com/6277739/200099886-5068418b-e8fe-4ce9-b1cd-050bf08eef70.mp4

+# All future development will be on the [sankari-v2 repo](https://github.com/ValksGodotTools/sankari-v2)

 ## What is Sankari?
 Sankari ("hero" in Finnish) is a non-profit F2P 2D Platformer about a hero whose village gets raided by the evil king.
 The hero goes on a journey to free back the villagers that were captured and defeat the evil king.